 The Chicago Riverwalk is an urban canvas where you’ll see permanent and rotating public art by some of today’s leading artists, from eye-catching sculptures to colorful murals.

 Art on theMART is the Riverwalk’s artistic crown jewel.
 It’s the largest digital art projection in the world, covering over 2.5 acres of theMART’s river-facing façade and featuring works by acclaimed local and international artists.
 Catch the free show nightly from April through December.

 If you’re looking for a tranquil spot for a timeout from the bustling city, stop by the Vietnam Veteran’s Memorial Plaza.
 It’s one of the largest memorials in the nation outside of Washington, D.C.

 There are tons of ‘L’ stops near the Chicago Riverwalk: Brown, Purple, Red, Orange, Pink, and Green lines will all get you within walking distance.
 The CTA bus is also a convenient way to get there.
 Check out the CTA Quick Trip Planner for the quickest route to the Chicago Riverwalk.

 Both Union Station and Ogilvie Transportation Center are short walks to Lake Street, the western end of the Chicago Riverwalk.
 Walk east to the Lake Street stairway down to the Chicago Riverwalk.
 Find Metra maps and schedules.

-For a picturesque trip to the Riverwalk, board the Chicago Water Taxi stop between Ogilvie and the Riverwalk’s River Theater.
+For a picturesque trip, board a Chicago Water Taxi stop between Ogilvie and the Riverwalk.
 Plan your trip by water taxi.